Capri205/OBMapTrim/README.md

     -w <world path> The path to the world folder
-    -r <radius> Preserve area around current chunk being checked -p <preserve blocks> A list of 'preserve' blocks to look for in a chunk
+    -r <radius> Preserve area around current chunk being checked -p <preserve blocks> A list of 'preserve' blocks to look for in a chunk -l Load chunk data from a file

 You only need to provide the world folder path.
 The radius and preserve block list have defaults that will be used<br>
 in the event you do not provide them.
 While running it will output what it's doing and will write a lot of detail<br>
 to a log file.
 The log file will have the format 'obmaptrim-YYYYMMDD-HHMMSS.log' where YYYYMMDD are the year, month<br>
 and day, and HHMMSS are the hour, minutes and seconds when the program was run.
+The -l load option is for loading<br>
+chunk data from a save file instead of scanning all region files for chunk data, instead of scanning for it.
+If you<br>
+have a big map it will save you a lot of time in the event you need to run the program multiple times.<br>

 Examples: